insolor/game-of-life/README.md

 - [ ] infinite field:
   - field is split into 32x32 (or 64x64) blocks, where each line in a block is an integer, where each cell is a bit
 - [ ] game loop
+  - [ ] game loop for one field block
+  - [ ] game loop for the full field

 See [models.py](game_of_life/models.py) for inner implementation of the game field.